Grand Union Flag

 History of the Grand Union Flag

-The Grand Union Flag, first hoisted by Jones on his ship the Alfred in Philadelphia on December 3rd 1775, was flown for the first time on land four weeks later.
-It is believed that George Washington himself used it on New Year's Day 1776, at Prospect Hill in Boston.
-Signaling a new year and a new era, the flag was flown as a clear message to the British that a new country had been born.
+The Grand Union Flag was first hoisted by Naval Commander John Paul Jones on his ship, the USS Alfred in Philadelphia on December 3, 1775, and was flown for the first time on land four weeks later.
+It is believed that George Washington raised the flag on New Year's Day 1776, at Prospect Hill in Boston.
+Signaling a new year and a new era.
+The flag was flown as a clear message to the British that a new country had been born.
+This design served as the national flag until congress passed The Flag Act of 1777, which created the 13-star American Flag.
+The Grand Union Flag was flown at the signing of the Declaration of Independence at Independence Hall in Philadelphia on July 4, 1776.